demisto/content/Packs/Akamai_WAF/Integrations/Akamai_WAF/README.md

 ## Commands

-You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
+You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 1. Returns a list of all network lists available for an authenticated user who belongs to a group: [akamai-get-network-lists](#akamai-get-network-lists)
 2. Gets a network list by the network list ID: [akamai-get-network-list-by-id](###akamai-get-network-lists)